Things to do

 The land where Stonehenge Station was established is the territory of the Ngarabal people, who knew the area as "Hol'pin", meaning many casuarinas near a large plain.
 The area contains sacred sites and remains of great significance to Ngarabal people today.

-Located in the Stonehenge Recreational Grounds is the Glen Innes Clay Target Club.
+Located in the Stonehenge Recreation grounds is the Glen Innes Clay Target Club.

-The Club meet the 1st Saturday of each month and all are welcome to go along and join in.
-The Club is a member of the Australian Clay Target Association which has nearly 300 clubs around Australia – we would argue we have the most picturesque.
+The Club meet on the 1st Saturday of each month and all are welcome to join.
+The Club is a member of the Australian Clay Target Association, which has nearly 300 clubs around Australia.

 Found your holiday inspiration?